micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 The build system's workflow is a four-step procedure:

-* **Create step:** downloads all required code repositories and cross-compilation toolchains for the specific hardware platform.
+* **Create step:** This step is in charge of downloading all the required code repositories and cross-compilation toolchains for the specific hardware platform.
 Among these repositories, it will also download a collection of ready to use micro-ROS apps.
-* **Configure step:** user can select in this step which app is going to be crosscompiled by the toolchain.
+* **Configure step:** In this step, the user can select which app is going to be cross-compiled by the toolchain.
 Some other options, such as transport, agent address or port will be also selected in this step.
-* **Build step:** here is where cross-compilation takes place and platform-specific binaries are generated.
+* **Build step:** Here is where the cross-compilation takes place and the platform-specific binaries are generated.
-* **Flash step:** generated binaries are flashed onto hardware platform memory so micro-ROS app can be executed.
+* **Flash step:** The binaries generated in the previous step are flashed onto the hardware platform memory, in order to allow the execution of the micro-ROS app.
 Further information about micro-ROS build system can be found [here](https://github.com/micro-ROS/micro-ros-build/tree/dashing/micro_ros_setup).

 ## Creating a new micro-ROS app